| D-Type | British Racing Green | ||

 Photos of XKD606

-Click slide for detail image.
-This car has 9 photos, displaying all.
+Click slide for larger image.
+This car has 36 photos.
+(Dates are when image was uploaded.)

 Detail Photos: Engine (3)